How to Launch a Product on Reddit: The Complete 2026 Playbook

 Prepare these assets:

-• A compelling story -- Why you built this, what problem it solves, and what you learned
+- A compelling story -- Why you built this, what problem it solves, and what you learned along the way.

-• Visual assets -- Screenshots, GIFs, or short video demos.
+- Visual assets -- Screenshots, GIFs, or short video demos.
 Visual content performs 2-3x better on Reddit.
+GIFs are especially effective because they autoplay in the feed.

-• A concise product description -- What it does in 2-3 sentences
+- A concise product description -- What it does in 2-3 sentences that anyone can understand.

-• Technical details -- For tech-savvy subreddits, include architecture decisions, tech stack, etc.
+- Technical details -- For tech-savvy subreddits, include architecture decisions, tech stack, performance metrics, etc.

-• A clear CTA -- What do you want readers to do?
-Sign up, download, provide feedback?
+- A clear CTA -- What do you want readers to do?
+Sign up, download, provide feedback, wishlist on Steam?

 Phase 2: Crafting the Perfect Launch Post